 Stay Sane With Scents

 In case you didn’t get the memo, scents don’t just smell good, but can make you feel good, too.
 Research suggests that certain scents can completely change your mood.
-For example, pine and lavender are known to alleviate stress, while vanilla can instantly boost your mood.
+For example, lemon and lavender are known to alleviate stress, while jasmine can instantly boost your well-being.

 The good news is there’s more than one way to incorporate fragrances into your home.
 While candles and room sprays are traditional ways to get your scent on, you can always pick up a diffuser and add a few drops of essential oil.